Long lasting and deeply embedded thinking patterns limit us in our activities and lead to flawed decisions. For us. In our team. In our organisation.

 On the individual level we are affected in the areas of perception (i.e. what is my reality), judgement and decisions.
 We all have the choice to deal with our highly personal imprinting, thinking patters and prejudices, hence with the foundations of our biases.
 The more consciousness and clarity we create, the more we take control and steering as well as responsibility for ourselves.
 "Know thyselves!" has been one of the central themes in the Greek ancient world for a reason.

 The second highly relevant aspect in times of digitalisation concerns our permanent confrontation with commercial interests of all kind.
-Companies invest a lot of efforts to understand our behavior and decisions better, our biases are part of this as well.
+Companies invest a lot of efforts to understand our behavior and decisions better, our biases play a role here as well.

 In the context of teams, businesses and organisations biases have a significant effect as well.
 Studies and surveys (for instance from McKinsey or the Economist Intelligence Unit) have shown that: